 - c.
-Despite their knowledge that their ghost gun kits were especially attractive to criminals, and that this would inevitably result in serious injury or death to innocent people, Defendants intentionally chose not to take any reasonable steps to verify (or require resellers to attempt to verify) that purchasers or subsequent transferees were not legally prohibited from purchasing or possessing a firearm, and/or unfit to safely possess a firearm. - d.
+Despite their knowledge that their ghost gun pistol frame kits were especially attractive to criminals, would not be legal to own in California once completed, and that this would inevitably result in serious injury or death to innocent people, Defendants encouraged and promoted their purchase by California consumers and intentionally chose not to take any reasonable steps to ensure or allow that its completed pistol frame kits would be in compliance with California law or to verify (or require resellers to attempt to verify) that purchasers or subsequent transferees were not legally prohibited from purchasing or possessing a firearm, and/or unfit to safely possess a firearm. - d.
 Defendants chose to overlook the highly foreseeable and even inevitable risk that a number of those who chose to buy their ghost guns would be criminals who otherwise would not have gained access to such untraceable guns, that a number of those buyers would attack innocent people using the ghost guns, and that a number of those attacks would result in serious injuries or deaths that otherwise would not have occurred.
 They chose to overlook this harm, and to intentionally embrace it, because they wanted to keep selling ghost guns and making money from those sales.
-They valued their profits over the lives of innocent people, and this conduct was outrageous, despicable and shocking to the conscience. - 96.
-Defendants' negligence was a direct and proximate cause of harm to Plaintiffs, by causing and allowing the shooter to gain unlawful possession of a Polymer80 ghost gun firearm, which he chose to use and did use to ambush Sheriff's Deputies Apolinar and Perez. - 97.
-In addition, Defendants knowingly violated the requirements of federal law, including violations of 18 U.S.C. § 922 and 26 U.S.C. § 5842, by selling firearms without serial numbers and without conducting background checks; as well as California firearms laws, including violations of Cal.
-Penal Code §§ 31900, et seq. and California's Assembly of Firearms Law, by causing to be manufactured in California and aiding and abetting the manufacture and possession in California of unsafe and unserialized handguns, including the Polymer80 PF940c pistol used to shoot Plaintiffs.
+They valued their profits over the lives of innocent people, and this conduct was outrageous, despicable and shocking to the conscience. - 121.
+Defendants' negligence was a direct and proximate cause of harm to Plaintiffs, by causing and allowing the shooter to gain unlawful possession of a Polymer80 ghost gun firearm, which he chose to use and did use to ambush Sheriff's Deputies Apolinar and Perez. - 122.
+In addition, Defendants knowingly violated the requirements of federal law, including violations of 18 U.S.C. § 922 and 26 U.S.C. § 5842, by selling firearms without serial numbers and without conducting background checks; as well as

-98. The knowing violations of law by Defendants were a direct and proximate cause of the injuries to Plaintiffs.
-These laws are intended to protect public safety by preventing the sale and transfer of firearms to dangerous persons, including especially to individuals with disqualifying criminal records, and preventing access to and use of unsafe handguns across the country and in California.
-Defendants flouted those laws for profit, and consciously disregarded the known and foreseeable risks of its business practices, and in so doing, directly and proximately caused injury to Plaintiffs, who are shooting victims within the class of persons these laws were designed to protect, and suffered the type of harm the laws are designed to protect against.
+California firearms laws, including violations of Cal.
+Penal Code §§ 31900, et seq. and California's Assembly of Firearms Law, by causing to be manufactured in California and aiding and abetting the manufacture and possession in California of unsafe and unserialized handguns, including the Polymer80 PF940c pistol used to shoot Plaintiffs, and also including violations California's Unfair Competition Law, for the reasons set forth above.

-- 99. As a direct and proximate result of the aforementioned conduct and breach of duty, Plaintiffs sustained and will sustain physical pain, mental suffering, loss of enjoyment of life, anxiety, and emotional distress. - 100.
-As a direct and proximate result of the aforementioned conduct and breach of duty, Plaintiffs have incurred and will continue to incur economic damages, including lost future income, lost earning capacity, and past and future medical expenses and related expenses. - 101.
+- 123. The knowing violations of law by Defendants were a direct and proximate cause of the injuries to Plaintiffs.
+These laws are intended to protect public safety by preventing the sale and transfer of unserialized firearms to dangerous persons, including especially to individuals with disqualifying criminal records, and preventing access to and use of unsafe and unserialized handguns across the country and in California.
+Defendants flouted those laws for profit, and consciously disregarded the known and foreseeable risks of its business practices, and in so doing, directly and proximately caused injury to Plaintiffs, who are shooting victims within the class of persons these laws were designed to protect, and suffered the type of harm the laws are designed to protect against. - 124.
+As a direct and proximate result of the aforementioned conduct and breach of duty, Plaintiffs sustained and will sustain physical pain, mental suffering, loss of enjoyment of life, anxiety, and emotional distress. - 125.
+As a direct and proximate result of the aforementioned conduct and breach of duty, Plaintiffs have incurred and will continue to incur economic damages, including lost future income, lost earning capacity, and past and future medical expenses and related expenses. - 126.
 Accordingly, Plaintiffs are entitled to recovery against Defendants in an amount to be determined at trial.